-$$d = \sqrt{\frac{L \cdot W}{n / k}}$$
+$$d = \sqrt{\frac{L \cdot W}{n/k}}$$

 Where d is the distance between units, L and W are the length and width of the sampling area, n is the total number of quadrats, and k is the number of random starts.
 Given that a 0.25 m2 quadrat will be employed, distance between sampling units calculated using the formula can be rounded down to the nearest half meter.
 In each of the sample quadrats, mussel species will be identified and enumerated.
 Physical measurements such as depth, current velocity, and substrate type will be recorded for each sample for use in habitat suitability criteria development.
-Pooler and Smith (2005) found systematic sampling approaches with greater than two random starts more accurate at estimating abundance than simple random sampling, 0.25 m2 quadrats more accurate and precise in estimating abundance than 1 m2 quadrats, and systematic sampling estimates more accurate when distance between sampling units along the stream (hence the two times the wetted width sampling area).
-Hydraulic data in mussel beds will be collected following Morales et al. (2006) and Randklev et al. (2010).
+Pooler and Smith (2005) found systematic sampling approaches with greater than two random starts more accurate at estimating abundance than simple random sampling, 0.25 m2 quadrats more accurate and precise in estimating abundance than 1 m2 quadrats, and systematic sampling estimates more accurate when distance between sampling units across the stream are less than or equal to the distance between sampling units along the stream (hence the two times the wetted width sampling area).